Summary of Developments:

 County Court of Skellefteå, Sweden.

-The claimants are arguing that Chilean law ought to apply on the grounds that the harms predate the effective date of European treaties that provide uniform "choice of law" rules throughout Europe, so Sweden's "choice of law" rules will be applied.
+The claimants argued that Chilean law ought to apply on the grounds that the harms predate the effective date of European treaties that provide uniform "choice of law" rules throughout Europe, so Sweden's "choice of law" rules will be applied.
 The choice of law should therefore be determined according to the jurisdiction of harm.

 The case was filed on 12th September 2013 at the County Court of Skellefteå, Sweden.

 The trial was held in October and November 2017.
 Three judges presided over the hearing.
-Judgment is due to be handed down on 8th March 2018.

 ♦ Business & Human Rights Resource Center coverage.